illusion0001/py-patcher/README.md

                         The configuration file.
   -v, --verbose         Enable Verbose Mode.
   -od, --outputdate     Append date and time to output directory.
-  -ci, --cibuild        For running tests on buildbot
+  -ci, --cibuild        For running tests on buildbot.
 ```

 # Credits